cdapio/cdap/examples/Purchase/README.rst

 This example demonstrates use of all the Reactor elements: Streams, Flow, Flowlets, Datasets, Queries, Procedures, MapReduce jobs, and Workflows in a single Application.

-The application uses a scheduled MapReduce job and Workflows to read from one ObjectStore dataset and write to another.
+The application uses a scheduled MapReduce job and Workflow to read from one ObjectStore dataset and write to another.

   - Send sentences of the form "Tom bought 5 apples for $10" to the ``purchaseStream``.